 Contributors and Detractors

-On a sector basis, the top three contributors to relative performance were consumer staples, materials and information technology (IT) due to stock selection.
-The top three detractors were financials, industrials and real estate due to stock selection.
+On a sector basis, the top three contributors to relative performance were industrials, energy and health care due to stock selection.
+The top three detractors were consumer staples, consumer discretionary and materials due to stock selection.

 Outlook